reneradoi/kafka-streams-simple-python-app/README.md

 A minimal Kafka cluster, consisting of Zookeeper and a standalone Kafka Broker, can be created with the docker compose file in `docker-compose.yaml`.

-Execute the setup with `docker-compose up -d`.
+Execute the setup with `docker compose up -d`.

 ## Run the Application
 This project ships with a kafka producer, consumer and a streams app.
 Producer and consumer are based on the step-by-step